Glendale, Arizona: History

 In the late 1800s the area that is now Glendale was all desert.
 William John Murphy, a native of New Hartford, New York, who resided in the town of Flagstaff in what was then the territory of Arizona, was in charge of building the 40 mi Arizona Canal from Granite Reef to New River for the Arizona Canal Company.
 In 1885, he completed the canal, which would bring water to the desert land.
 Murphy was deep in debt, since he had agreed to be paid in Arizona Canal Company stock and bonds and land instead of cash.

 In 1887, Murphy formed the Arizona Improvement Company.
 His objective was to sell the land and water rights south of the canal.
 Murphy raised capital from out of state sources in order to meet payroll and construction expenses.
 Murphy decided to refer to this land as "Glendale".
 In order to develop and interest potential investors and settlers in this new town, Murphy decided to provide a better way of access from Phoenix to Glendale and ending in the town of Peoria by building an 18 mi diagonal road which he named Grand Avenue.

 In 1891, Burgess Hadsell worked with Murphy to bring 70 Brethren and River Brethren families to Glendale to form a temperance colony.
 Soon settlers, attracted by the town's ban on alcoholic beverages, continued to arrive.
 In 1895, Murphy platted the original town site and amended the plat to include a town park and some business lots.
 It was bounded by Lamar Road on the south, 55th Avenue on the east, Myrtle Avenue on the north, and 59th Avenue on the west.
 The construction of a railroad from Prescott to Phoenix was made possible with an exchange of the right-of-way made by Murphy along Grand Avenue.
 The railroad allowed Glendale settlers to transport goods to the north and easily receive building materials.

 The construction and commercial applications of the Beet Sugar Factory in 1906 also contributed to the growth of Glendale.
 Though the operations of the factory only lasted until 1913, it played an important role in the increase of immigrant and migrant settlers in the city.
+Several other businesses were founded around this time such as Glendale Ice Company, Pacific Creamery Company, Glendale Milling Company, and Southwest Flour and Feed.

+World War I ushered in a renewal for Glendale, with cotton prices rising throughout the period.
+Cotton continues to be a source of economic prosperity in Glendale with many farms still along the Loop 101, despite many farmers switching to more profitable crops.
+A high demand for food also kept farmers busy.
+Numerous farms and orchards were established and thrived through the early 1900s.